kossiitkgp/docs/community/onboarding-offboarding.md

 1. Create a Whatsapp group with the Executives + CTMs and name it `KOSS XX` where `XX` is the sum of the last two digits of the batch years of the executives and CTMs.
 Eg: Batch of '21 and batch of '22 will have a whatsapp group named `KOSS 43`.
 (Credits to [@rakaar](https://github.com/rakaar) for the naming scheme).
 1. Create a Whatsapp group with all the advisors (B.Tech and Dual), Executives, and CTMs, and name it `KOSS XX` where `XX` is the sum of the last two digits of their batch years.
 1. Add both of the above groups to the `Kossverse` Whatsapp community.
-1. The purpose of the Whatsapp groups is promotions, bakaar, and motiviation to use Slack.
+1. The purpose of the Whatsapp groups is promotions, bakaar, and motivation to use Slack.
+It will be an unofficial platform for communcation.
 This should be made clear to the new members and they should be encouraged to use Slack as the main medium of communication.

 ## How to re-designate Core Team Members as Executives?
 1. Make all Executives the Admins of Slack workspace and add them to the `#emails` channel.